-Safety Factors Performance Objectives Evaluation Factors to be Considered Containment and isolation characteristics of the host rock The geological, hydrogeological and chemical and mechanical characteristics of the site should: Promote long-term isolation of used nuclear fuel from humans, the environment and surface disturbances; Promote long-term containment of used nuclear fuel within the repository; and Restrict groundwater movement and retard the movement of any released radioactive material.
-The depth of the host rock formation should be sufficient for isolating the repository from surface disturbances and changes caused by human activities and natural events.
-The volume of available competent rock at repository depth should be sufficient to host the repository and provide sufficient distance from active geological features such as zones of deformation or faults and unfavourable heterogeneities.
-The mineralogy of the rock, the geochemical composition of the groundwater and rock porewater at repository depth should not adversely impact the expected performance of the repository multi-barrier system.
-The mineralogy of the host rock, the geochemical composition of the groundwater velocities.
-The mineralogy of the host rock, the geochemical composition of the groundwater and rock porewater should be favourable to retarding radionuclide movement.
-The host rock should be capable of withstanding natural stresses and thermal stresses induced by the repository without significant structural deformations or fracturing that could compromise the containment and isolation functions of the repository.
+Safety Factors Performance Objectives Evaluation Factors to be Considered Containment and isolation characteristics of the host rock 1.
+The geological, hydrogeological and chemical and mechanical characteristics of the site should: Promote long-term isolation of used nuclear fuel from humans, the environment and surface disturbances; Promote long-term containment of used nuclear fuel within the repository; and Restrict groundwater movement and retard the movement of any released radioactive material.
+1.1 The depth of the host rock formation should be sufficient for isolating the repository from surface disturbances and changes caused by human activities and natural events.
+1.2 The volume of available competent rock at repository depth should be sufficient to host the repository and provide sufficient distance from active geological features such as zones of deformation or faults and unfavourable heterogeneities.
+1.3 The mineralogy of the rock, the geochemical composition of the groundwater and rock porewater at repository depth should not adversely impact the expected performance of the repository multi-barrier system.
+1.4 The hydrogeological regime within the host rock should exhibit low groundwater velocities.
+1.5 The mineralogy of the host rock, the geochemical composition of the groundwater and rock porewater should be favourable to retarding radionuclide movement.
+1.6 The host rock should be capable of withstanding natural stresses and thermal stresses induced by the repository without significant structural deformations or fracturing that could compromise the containment and isolation functions of the repository.
 Long-term stability of the site 2.
 The containment and isolation functions of the repository should not be unacceptably affected by future geological processes and climate changes.
 2.1 Current and future seismic activity at the repository site should not adversely impact the integrity and safety of the repository system during operation and in the very long term.
 2.2 The expected rates of land uplift, subsidence and erosion at the repository site should not adversely impact the containment and isolation functions of the repository.
 2.3 The evolution of the geomechanical, hydrogeological and geochemical conditions at repository depth during future climate change scenarios such as glacial cycles should not have a detrimental impact on the long-term safety of the repository.
 2.4 The repository should be located at a sufficient distance from geological features such as zones of deformation or faults that could be potentially reactivated in the future.